 If matcha makes you feel strange, reduce the amount, drink it with food, prepare it cooler, or choose hojicha later in the day.

 For a smoother everyday bowl, start with Nami and prepare it with warm water rather than boiling water.
+For a more refined ceremonial upgrade, Goku is worth exploring once you know how you respond.

 Why does matcha sometimes taste bitter or feel too strong?